panu2306/django-notes/django_forms.md

     <input type="submit" value="Submit">
 </form>
 ```
-Here, few points need to understand:
+Here, few points need to understand regarding form template:
 1. The method should be POST method which is a HTTP method mainly used for adding data to server.
 2. When we use POST method everytime we need to specify `{% csrf_token %}` for securely transffer of our data.
-For more details visit (here)[https://docs.djangoproject.com/en/3.0/ref/csrf/]
+For more details visit [here](https://docs.djangoproject.com/en/3.0/ref/csrf/).
 3. `{{ form.as_p }}` will render the fields we have mentioned in `forms.py` file. `as_p` is just to display the field one below another(using line-breaks).